arilau/SimpleGPWSCallouts/README.md

 * Restart X-plane or reload FlyWithLua.

 ## Customization
-Edit script file with any text editor to change settings.
+GPWS callouts are enabled only for Cessna 172 by default.
+Script file can be edited with any text editor to change callout settings.
 Following settings can be modified:
 * Aircraft, where GPWS callouts are enabled
 * Default altitudes for callouts
 * Aircraft specific altitudes for callouts which override defaults